 - Unknown devices: A CAC reader showing as unknown needs driver installation

-- Exclamation marks: Indicate driver conflicts or failures
+- Exclamation marks: These indicate driver conflicts or failures

 Right-click the reader and select “Update driver” to search for newer drivers automatically.